 It’s not about what you want to hear, it’s what you need to hear.

 Feedback is a very important factor in organizations nowadays.
 It triggers employee engagement and boosts morale.
-It’s even more important in age groups below 30, considering millennials are full of fresh and innovative ideas they want to offer to the world.
+It’s even more important in age groups below 30, considering millennials are full of fresh and innovative ideas that they want to share with the world.
 All they want is attention from their superiors and appreciation for their initiative.

-Here are some ways you can use feedback to generate positive outcomes, instead of it just being a waste of time practice that everyone feels forced to do:
+Here are some ways you can use feedback to generate positive outcomes:

 Train your managers

-There’s no way that employees are going to take this seriously if the manager isn’t.
-The entire process is going to be a waste of time if the employees suspect that the manager came unprepared for the performance feedback.
+There’s no way that employees are going to take this seriously if their manager isn’t.
+The entire process is going to be a waste of time if the employees suspect that the manager isn't serious about it.

-But the truth is, organizations don’t even provide training to the managers to properly conduct such reviews.
-Managers need to understand how important the process is, they need to be given responsibility and held accountable for these sessions.
-By coaching and training your managers to use the best strategies, you will make a very productive use of these assessments.
+Most of the times managers are even trained properly to conduct such reviews.
+Managers need to understand how important the process is.
+They need to be given responsibility and held accountable for these sessions.
+By coaching and training your managers to use the best strategies, you will make very productive use of these assessments.

 Your team members need the reassurance that their views will be confidential.
 You want them to be as honest as possible.
 So make the survey anonymous to increase their sense of security.

 As a leader, you have the responsibility to maintain this psychological safety within your organization.
-Some issues are more personal than others to be communicated freely.
-Some issues are more conflicting than others to be communicated freely.
+Some issues are more personal and sensitive than others to be communicated freely.
 Regardless of the nature of these issues, if they are affecting the productivity of your workplace, you need to address them.
 Employees often fear persecution for voicing their concerns.
 Provide your employees with the power of anonymity.
-Implement Your Safe Hub in your organization, a special communication software that protects such employees with the power of anonymity.
+Implement Your Safe Hub in your organization, special communication software that protects such employees with the power of anonymity.

 Most of the times, the feedback process generates anxiety among employees.
 The reason for that is the one-way communication it turns into.
-Every time with the performance reviews in the office, it’s the manager talking and reviewing the employee while he sits there in silence.
+Every time with the performance reviews in the office, it’s the manager talking and reviewing the employee while they sit there in silence.
 This does not look good when the objective is mutual growth and understanding of each other’s strengths and weaknesses.
+Without employee engagement, feedback is useless.
 It needs to be a two-way street in order to be effective.
 Employees should also be able to provide feedback for their managers.
 This will encourage a mutual understanding of inconsistencies and promise mutual growth.